 Of course, our attention goes to cloud-based SaaS solutions that benefit the heavy machinery sector.
 An interesting fact, by 2021, it’s predicted that 75% of all cloud workloads and compute instances will be SaaS.
 Then it comes as no surprise when construction and equipment companies start looking for innovative ways to manage their business.

 For instance, field service management software can eliminate manual work and increase performance efficiency.
-Instead of making calls with clients, planning your employees’ schedules, and on top trying to juggle administrative work, a system could do it for you.
+Instead of making calls with clients, planning your employees’ schedules, and on top of trying to juggle administrative work, a system could do it for you.
 And as for now, it’s an option, but in the near future, it will be difficult to compete in the industry using only manual planning methods.

 Rapid prototyping and robotics

-Rapid prototyping, 3D printers, and advanced CNC machines make heavy equipment manufacturing much more accessible and affordable.
+Rapid prototyping, 3D printers, and advanced CNC machines make engineering equipment manufacturing much more accessible and affordable.
 Designing a machine or a structure used to take months, and it used to be difficult to spot flaws and make changes without affordable prototyping.
 Now, you can use modelling and designing software and have your idea turned into a form within hours.

 Modern machines are navigated via computer systems, which enables designers and engineers with less software experience to produce prototypes and use manufacturing tools.